-Jessica Carmichael is a mixed non-status Abénaki/Euro director, actor, dramaturge, playwright, and educator.
+Jessica Carmichael is an artist of mixed Abénaki/Euro heritage.
+She specializes in directing, acting, creation and dramaturgy.
 Jessica trained at the National Theatre School of Canada (Acting), the Royal Academy of Dramatic Art & King’s College London (MA Text & Performance Studies with Distinction), the University of Alberta (MFA Directing with Distinction) and the Michael Langham Workshop for Classical Direction (Stratford Festival, 2014 & 2016).

 Before coming to Concordia, Jessica spent three seasons as the Artistic Director of Carousel Players, a professional theatre company for young audiences.
 She is a past artistic associate with Native Earth Performing Arts in Toronto and was Program Director of their Playwrights Unit Animiikiig.
 She was a workshop leader for “The Study” hosted by the National Arts Centre, Indigenous Performing Arts Alliance and Debajehmujig Creation Centre.

-Acting (select): Jessica's work as an actor has taken her across Canada/Turtle Island working with such companies as Guilty by Association (1991, FeministFuckItFestival/StoreFront Theatre and SFU workshop), Native Earth Performing Arts (Aluasa’sit), Suitcase In Point Theatre (The Corporate Western), Thousand Islands Playhouse (Eyes Catch Fire) and Northern Light Theatre (True Mummy).
+Acting (select): Jessica's work as an actor has taken her across Canada/Turtle Island working with such companies as Guilty by Association (1991, Why Not Theatre Riser Project/FeministFuckItFestival/StoreFront Theatre and SFU workshop), Native Earth Performing Arts (Aluasa’sit), Thousand Islands Playhouse (Eyes Catch Fire) and Northern Light Theatre (True Mummy).
 She has had principle and supporting roles in full length feature Canadian films including A Louder Silence (dir.
 Nicolette Saina), I Think I Do (dir.
 Dylan Pierce) and Heart of the Sun (dir.
 France Damberger).
-Upcoming: Jessica will be performing in Guilty By Association’s new play 1991 in Toronto (May 2019).

 Playwriting (select): Jessica co-created Ipperwash as part of a commission for the Blyth Festival’s 2017-2018 Season, working closely with community members of Kettle and Stony Point First Nation.
 Jessica adapted for the stage Hana Hashimoto, Sixth Violin by author Chieri Uegaki and illustrator Qin Leng (Kids Can Press), with collaboration with Chieri Uegaki and her family.
 Hana Hashimoto was named a part of The 49.
 “The 49 is a list of forty-nine plays by women of colour that can be programmed tomorrow” www.the49list.com